safakadir/digital-banking/DESIGN.md

 ## Orchestration:

+### AWS environment:
-SAM templates will handle the orchestration in a full AWS environment.
+SAM template will manage all required resources and handle the orchestration in a full AWS environment.

+### Local environment:
+`sam local start-api` + `dynamodb-local` + `elasticmq` + `docker-compose`

 For local developent, we cannot set up full ecosystem locally. sam local start-api will just start the lambdas and emulates APIGW basically.
-We can also get up dynamodb-local in container locally.
-Lambdas can be triggered manually but full event driven scenario cannot be achieved.
+We can also get up dynamodb-local and elasticmq in replace of SQS in containers locally.
+Lambdas can be triggered manually and invoked individually, but full event driven scenario cannot be achieved.

-Localstack would be an option but it's both costly and heavy for this project.
+Localstack isn't preferred as it's both costly and heavy for this project.
-All outgoing messages will be written to outbox tables in DynamoDB, then DynamoDB Streams will complete the outbox pattern and trigger the lambdas.
-Triggering lambdas by event is not available in local environment.
-Full end to end scenario is on AWS environment, which is provided.
-Since it's monorepo, SAM templates will be placed in the root folder as central template.

 ## Crosscutting Concerns: